adityasoni9998/ANLP_Term_Project_NoFunEval/README.md

 # Introduction
-This is the code and dataset used for Assignment-3 for the ANLP term project and is based on the paper ["NoFunEval: Funny How Code LMs Falter on Requirements Beyond Functional Correctness"](https://arxiv.org/abs/2401.15963).
+This is the code and dataset used for the ANLP term project and is based on the paper ["NoFunEval: Funny How Code LMs Falter on Requirements Beyond Functional Correctness"](https://arxiv.org/abs/2401.15963).
 The original code source is [here](https://github.com/microsoft/NoFunEval/tree/main).
-We make minor edits to make the code work for the GPU hardware we have.
-We also have to modify the installation steps like mentioning the python version explicitly and installing vllm after installing all other libraries.

 ## Repository Contents
-1. [Datasets](#1-datasets): Runtime Efficiency, Maintainability, Latency, Resource Utilization, Security, HumanEvalClassify
+1. [Original Datasets](./datasets): The original NoFunEval Dataset.
+2. [Swapped Datasets](./datasets_swapped): Modified dataset where we replace the source code by the target code in input.
 2. [Evaluation scripts](#3-evaluation-scripts): Scripts to evaluate LMs by taking input from examples in NoFunEval and producing score@k scores for the metrics reported in the paper: DiffBleu, Average SpeedUp, CodeQL, CodeQL-DiffBleu.

 ## Datasets